Yashoda: Liberation of Nalakuvara and Manigriva

 According to the Bhagavata Purana, once, Krishna was playing in the sand and was swallowing it.
 Yashoda, upon seeing this, was furious with Krishna for disobeying her and punished him by tying him to a mortar, or a grinding stone.
-The child dragged the mortar to the tree called Marutru, and got himself struck between the twin trees.
+The child dragged the mortar to the tree called Marutru, and got himself stuck between the twin trees.
 Immediately, the trees regained their original forms of Nalakuvara and Manigriva, the sons of Kubera.
 The deities had been cursed by Narada for not paying heed to him, and had been liberated from their curse as trees after meeting Krishna.
 They paid homage to the child, who blessed them, and the two returned to Vaishravanapuri.

 Slaying of Putana

 When the demoness Putana attempts to murder the infant Krishna by breastfeeding him with her poison, Krishna sucks out her life force instead, turning her into a carcass.
 Hearing the demoness' dying screams, Yashoda finds the corpse still bearing her child in her arms.
-Yashoda snatches him and waves a cow-tail brush over him, in order to guard him from harm.
+Yashoda snatches him and waves a cow-tail brush over him in order to guard him from harm.